vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 If the oracle key is compromised, it will be possible to un-tie the price-related actions from the actual price reference that the oracle is supposed to provide.
-The price-related actions are issuance, re-issuance and liquidation.
-Per the described contract, all three actions require participation from the Issuer, and only the liquidation can be done unilaterally, the (re)issuance require participation of the Sponsor.
+The price-related actions are issuance, re-issuance, and liquidation.
+Per the described contract, all three actions require participation from the Issuer, and only the liquidation can be done unilaterally, the (re)issuance require the participation of the Sponsor.
 Therefore, when only the Issuer is allowed to liquidate, the malicious liquidation will require the compromise of both the Oracle and the Issuer.